-- Integrate learning theories and practices to support learning and in developing health education.
+- Integrate theories and practices of learning for healthcare education.

-- Apply technologies for effective communication for health education.
+- Apply technologies for effective communication for healthcare education.

-- Integrate the needs and expectations of healthcare users to enhance health education.
+- Integrate needs and expectations of healthcare users and consumers into healthcare education.

-- Describe the use of learning practices to enhance aspects of team functioning in the health workplace.
+- Maximise team functioning in the health workplace.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar